Published on

 Authors

-Load balancing is a critical aspect of ensuring seamless user experience in web applications by distributing the load across multiple servers or resources to optimize performance and prevent any single resource from becoming a bottleneck.
+Load balancing is a critical aspect of ensuring a seamless user experience when hosting web applications by distributing the load across multiple servers or resources to optimize performance and prevent any single resource from becoming a bottleneck.
 In this article, we'll discuss and compare three different load balancing techniques.

 The Simplicity of Round Robin:

 Round Robin Load Balancing is akin to taking turns in a circular manner.
-When a request hits, it's forwarded to the next server in line, and the cycle continues, reverting back to the first server once all servers have been utilized.
+When a request hits, it's forwarded to the next server in line, and the cycle continues, reverting back to the first server once all servers have been utilized - similar to how you might deal cards when playing poker.
 This cycle repeats for every incoming request, ensuring an equitable distribution of load across all servers.

 Benefits of Round Robin Load Balancing: